-I put ‘Ballymena’ in the title, because I imagine google is fed up seeing ‘Portglenone’ in so many of my titles!
+I put ‘Ballymena’ in the title, because google is probably fed up seeing ‘Portglenone’ in so many of my titles!
 Ballymena would be the nearest large regional town, about 13 miles away.
 Magherafelt is of similar distance.

 Here’s an old family photograph from the summer of 1962.